bpkleer/einstieg-in-r/wbt/lb4/content/chapter2/_index.en.md

 ---
-title: "Standardisierung"
+title: "Standardization"
-menuTitle: "Standardisierung & Export"
+menuTitle: "Standardization & Export"
 chapter: true
 pre: "2. "
 weight: 200
 ---

-### Kapitel 2
+### Chapter 2

-# Standardisierte Koeffizienten und Export
+# Standardized Coefficients and Export

-In diesem Kapitel lernst du wie du Modelle mit standardisierten Koeffizienten ausgeben lässt und wie du die Ergebnisse von R in deine Textdateien exportieren kannst.
+In this chapter, you will learn how to output models with standardized coefficients and how to export the results from R into your text files.

 {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-statistik/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}

 {{% buttonShare href="mailto:" icon="fas fa-paper-plane" %}} {{% /buttonShare %}}